Floofies/Differentia.js/CONTRIBUTING.md

 ```JavaScript
 runStrategy( strategy, searchAlg, parameters );
 ```
 An IOC wrapper for the Search Iterators. `runStrategy` advances the iterator returned by `searchAlg` and executes Call-With-Current-State functions supplied in `strategy`.

-The state flyweight object is passed to `strategy.entry`, which is only executed for the first element, and `strategy.main` which is executed for every element.
-If `strategy.main` returns something other than `undefined`, it will be returned to the caller after passing through `done`.
-If the iterator has reached the last element then `strategy.done` will be executed, optionally with the return value of `strategy.main` as it's second argument.
+- The state flyweight object is passed to `strategy.entry`, which is only executed for the first element, and `strategy.main` which is executed for every element.
+- If `strategy.main` returns something other than `undefined`, it will be returned to the caller after passing through `strategy.done`.
+- If the iterator has reached the last element then `strategy.done` will be executed, optionally with the return value of `strategy.main` as it's second argument.
+- If the source code of `searchIterator` or the strategy throws an error, the `strategy.error` method will be invoked with the error object.
+Otherwise, the error is re-thrown by `runStrategy`.

-`searchAlg` is the search algorithm iterator to use; it can be `dfs` or `bfs`, or any other Iterator.
+- `searchAlg` is the search algorithm iterator to use; it can be `dfs` or `bfs`, or any other Iterator.

 #### Parameters
 - **`strategy`** Object